DirkieDurky/dirc/README.md

 Each component of the for loop is just an expression.
 As with other expressions in Dirc, assignments and function calls may be used.
 This gives the for loop a great deal of flexibility.

-The loop variable does not have to be declared within the loop header, and can be modified inside the loop body as well.
+The loop variable must be declared with a type if it is declared in the loop header, and can be modified inside the loop body as well.

 ## Expressions
-An expression is anything that returns something.
+An expression is anything that returns a value.
+Expressions have a type, such as `int` or `bool`.
 Expressions can be used in other elements of the code, like:
-- Function calls (print([expression]))
+- Function calls (`print([expression])`)
-- Variable assignments (x = [expression])
+- Variable assignments (`x = [expression]`)
-- If statements (if ([expression] != [expression]))
+- If statements (`if ([bool expression])`)

-Expression is a very broad term, which means a lot of things can be an expression.
-The following examples are all expressions:
+The following are all valid expressions:
-- `4` (returns 4)
+- `4` (returns an int)
-- `4 + 5` (returns 9)
+- `true` (returns a bool)
-- `x` (returns the value of x)
+- `x` (returns the value of x, with its declared type)

-What can be surprising is that the following examples are also expressions:
-- Function calls (like `input()` returns the input)
-- Variable assignments (`x = 4` (returns 4))
+- `x + 5` (returns an int)
+- `x == y` (returns a bool)

+Function calls and variable assignments are also expressions and have a type.
+For example, `input()` returns an int, and `x = 4` returns an int.

-This means that even function calls or variable assignments can be used where an expression is expected, like the examples given at the start of this subchapter.\
+This means that even function calls or variable assignments can be used where an expression is expected, like the examples given at the start of this subchapter.
 For example, a function call can be used as an argument for another function call:
 ```
 print(input());
 ```